oroinc/documentation/cloud/maintenance/advanced-use.rst

 Deployment and Maintenance Configuration
 ----------------------------------------

-To modify configuration options for maintenance agent, you need to have the `orocloud.yaml` file placed in the application root.
+To modify configuration options for maintenance agent, you need to have the `orocloud.yaml` file placed in Git repository root directory.
 If the application is not yet deployed, modifications can also be made in `/mnt/(ocom|ocrm)/app/orocloud.yaml`.

 The `validation` command checks your configuration for syntax errors or wrong configuration values.
 Use the `files` argument to check custom files or multiple files merge result: